 As methods for studying differences in genetic material became faster and cheaper, they were able to test for differences at greater and greater numbers of genetic locations.
 The latest technology can search millions of different locations on each individual’s genome, in samples of many thousand.
 On top of that, scientists started to pool their findings, to create larger samples.

-Whilst they have managed to find some differences in sequencing of DNA between groups for some illnesses, these differences are unable to explain more than a tiny amount of the variance in illnesses.
+Whilst they have managed to find some differences in sequencing of DNA* between groups for some illnesses, these differences are unable to explain more than a tiny amount of the variance in illnesses.
 For example, a recent study examined the genes of 150,000 people, of whom 36,989 had been diagnosed with schizophrenia (Schizophrenia Working Group of the Psychiatric Genomics Consortium, 2014).
 This is a huge sample.
 The study identified 108 genetic locations where the DNA sequence in people with schizophrenia tended to be different from those without the disease.
 Yet, taken together, the total variance which these differences in DNA sequence explained was a paltry 3.4%.
 An important proviso about this study is that a considerable number of the genetic locations in the study had not been replicated: again and again, studies have purported to find new locations which subsequently turn out not to replicate.

 Remarkably, this study was heralded on the BBC Today programme as “a huge breakthrough” (BBC Today Programme, 2014).
 Taken at face value, it could be suggested that the study proved that 96.6% of the difference between schizophrenics and non-schizophrenics is non-genetic.
 If the study was indeed a huge breakthrough, it was because it proved that schizophrenia is almost completely not caused by genes, the exact opposite of the way in which it was portrayed by the BBC.